Daniel Ricciardo: Personal life

 Ricciardo pronounces his surname "Ricardo" (/rᵻˈkɑːrdoʊ/) instead of the Italian pronunciation (/it/, with a "ch"-sound), attributing this to the way it was usually pronounced growing up in Australia and by his family.
-Growing up as a fan of NASCAR Cup Series driver Dale Earnhardt, Ricciardo adopted the number 3 as his permamanent racing number in Formula One in his honour.
+Growing up as a fan of NASCAR Cup Series driver Dale Earnhardt, Ricciardo adopted the number 3 as his permanent racing number in Formula One in his honour.
 Ricciardo supports Australian rules football club West Coast Eagles and was the club's number-one ticket holder in 2015 and 2016.
 He is also a UFC fan and, during the course of his Formula One career, developed an affinity for American football team Buffalo Bills.
 He further supports Twenty20 cricket club Melbourne Stars, as childhood friend and Australian cricketer Marcus Stoinis represents the team.
-Ricciardo is also a supporter of Manchester United.

 Ricciardo is in a relationship with Heidi Berger, the daughter of 10-time Formula One Grand Prix winner Gerhard Berger.
 In 2019, he founded the eponymous kart racing series, the Daniel Ricciardo Series (DRS), to provide affordable access to owner–driver karting for drivers aged 7–16; it has since expanded to an arrive-and-drive format.
 Notable graduates include 2024 GB4 Championship runner-up and F1 Academy race-winner Alisha Palmowski.
 Ricciardo retired from motor racing in September 2025, aged 36, to become a global ambassador for Ford Racing.